 Effective early intervention works to prevent problems occurring, or to tackle them head-on when they do, before problems get worse.
 It also helps to foster a whole set of personal strengths and skills that prepare a child for adult life.

 Early intervention focuses on supporting children’s physical, cognitive, behavioural, and social and emotional development.
 This is where it can make the biggest difference and has the potential to provide benefits throughout a person’s life.

-EIF is a research charity, focused on promoting and enabling an evidence-based approach to early intervention.
+EIF is an independent charity focused on promoting and enabling an evidence-based approach to early intervention.

 - We make the case for effective early intervention, to ensure it is prioritised and invested in at both the national and local level.

 - We conduct research, bringing together and synthesising the evidence from scientific studies, tests and evaluations of early intervention programmes and practices, and the expertise and experiences of people working in early intervention.

 - We publish reports to disseminate the findings, conclusions and recommendations from our research, and produce resources to translate this research into practical guidance and tools.